ncayllahua/GigisPizzaHOL/fn_pizza_discount_upload.md

 After that, click in File -> Save All in your IDE to save all changes.

-## Deploy fn discount cloud-events function
+## Deploy fn discount upload function
 To deploy your serverless function please follow next steps, your function will be created in OCI Functions inside your serverles app [gigis-serverless-hol].

 Open a terminal in your development machine and execute: